AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 #### 3.2.1 Singleton Pattern

-The `GlobalClass` implements a thread-safe singleton for global application state:
+The `GlobalClass` implements a thread-safe singleton for global application state, following the pattern described by Gamma et al. (1994):

 ```csharp
 public class GlobalClass